CodeItQuick/CodeItQuick.github.io/_posts/2023-10-28-refactoring-goals.md

 Sometimes when we are given tasks they may stall - either we need an answer from the client, we don't technically know how to do something and want to bring it to the group of developers in the parking lot items, or for a variety of other caveats.
-During this downtime its good to add more tests, these are afterall the things we tend to skimp on when going gets tough, and we need to ship the feature.
+During this downtime its good to add more tests, these are after-all the things we tend to skimp on when going gets tough, and we need to ship the feature.
 Making sure the current code works and is functioning is a good use of downtime that pays off later - and saves us from skipping the work (likely unnecessarily).
 This downpayment we're making into the codebase also allows us to do the large (and very fun) refactors later with confidence - we know the code works the same because the tests say so.